fed135/Kalm/docs/RULES.md

   ease of maintenance.
 They can be compared to npm packages.

-## General
+## Coding

+1. Style

+- No more than 80 characters per line.
+- Use short, but meaningful variable names.
+- Avoid structures where you would need to perform a require from a higher directory. (../)
+- ALWAYS run the linter before sending.

+1. Philosophy

+- Functions and procedures should be identified as such and should not have a number of arguments greater than 4
+- Favor decoupling over closures, when possible.
+- Choose clarity over optimization (unless you can get both)

+1. Technical considerations

 - Be aware of the service size once packaged with dependencies.
 - Avoid packages with addons when available.
 - Build your paths.
 - Use ES6 constructs only if necessary.
 - Avoid constructors, the 'new' keyword and prototypes.
-- Use short, but meaningful variable names.
 - Avoid variable names with keywords in them.
 Ex: 'newThing'
-- Functions and procedures should be identified as such and should not have a number of arguments greater than 4
 - Disk operations should be kept to a minimum.

-- Favor decoupling over closures, when possible.
-- Avoid structures where you would need to perform a require from a higher directory. (../)
+## Contributing

+1. Branching

+Use the industry-wide branching conventions.

+1. Merge requests

+Needs to be reviewed by a commity of contributors before integrating

+1. Help wanted

+People with low-level networking skills are more than welcommed.

+1. Using Kalm

+If you or your company use Kalm, or are planning to do so; please let me know and I will do my best to provide support.
+Only remember that I have a job and family that take priority over releasing updates.